 After 2013, it appears that the USAF would rather spend that kind of money on new jets that offer modern capabilities from the outset, and cost much less to operate.
 737s are cheaper to run than 707s, but several competitors are looking even smaller, to business and regional jets from Bombardier, Embraer, and Gulfstream.
 Initial solicitations are due soon, and the USAF is imagining a modern fleet beginning to enter service around 2022.

-Raytheon has already created the ASTOR Sentinel R1 for Britain, using Bombardier’s Challenger 604.
+Raytheon has already created the ASTOR Sentinel R1 for Britain, using Bombardier’s Global Express.
 Brazil uses Embraer’s P-99B, based on their ERJ-145.
 Lockheed Martin’s Dragon Star/ Net Dragon MULTI-INT rental uses a Gulfstream III, and they’ve been working with Italy in Afghanistan.
 Boeing offers their P-8 as a base, and they’re also supplementing it with a smaller Bombardier Challenger 604 MSA offering, which borrows the P-8’s core mission systems.
 The P-8A’s mission system will soon be programmed to include overland radar surveillance, so the MSA’s only barrier will involve mounting an appropriate radar.